Sound Fountain

 Violin Sonata No. 1 played by the same artists.

-In 1894 Ernst von Dohnányi went to Budapest to study with Hans Kössler (composition), with István Tomán (piano), and for a short time with famous Belgian composer Eugen d'Albert.
-Both Koessler and d'Albert were admirers of Johannes Brahms and on top of that d'Albert had been a pupil of Franz Liszt.
+In 1894 Ernst von Dohnányi went to Budapest to study with Hans Kössler (composition), with István Thomán (piano), and for a short time with famous composer and pianist Eugen d'Albert.
+Koessler later also taught Béla Bartók.
+Both d'Albert and Koessler were admirers of Johannes Brahms and on top of that d'Albert had been a pupil of Franz Liszt.
 Each certainly played a role in the education of young Ernö, either by influencing the development of the talent of the young pianist and composer, or most likely by reaffirming Dohnányi's affinity with the classical form which made him a great interpreter of Beethoven in his time.

 Ernst von Dohnányi (Ernö Dohnányi) was born on July 27, 1877 in Pozsony (=Bratislava), then a Hungarian city close to the border with Austria.
 His father was not only an amateur cellist but also a physics professor who certainly loved the classics and had a feeling for form and structure more than he was interested in free music making and new ways of expression.
-This is not without significance because it must have had some influence on the young Ernö when his father gave him the first lessons before he became a pupil of Karl Förstner, the organist of the Pozsony Cathedral.
+This is not without significance because his father gave him the first lessons before he became a pupil of Karl Förstner, the organist of the Pozsony Cathedral.

 Hungary as part of the Austro-Hungarian Empire, and Hungary before WW II - Map (c)1995, drawn by R.A.B.

-After his graduation in 1897 (his Symphony in F was rewarded the King's Prize), Dohnányi made his debut in Berlin.
-Two years later his First Piano Concerto received the Bösendorfer Flügel Preis (Bösendorfer Prize), the grand piano which was given by the famous Viennese piano manufacturer to the best student.
-The concerto was dedicated to Eugen d'Albert.
+After his graduation in 1897 - his Symphony in F was rewarded the King's Prize - Dohnányi made his debut in Berlin.
+Two years later his (First) Piano Concerto won the Bösendorfer Flügel Preis (also known as Von Bülow Preis) given by the famous Viennese piano manufacturer to the best student.
+Dohnányi dedicated his concerto to his teacher Eugen d'Albert.

 Dohnányi toured Europe and the United States until 1908.

-After being a piano teacher in Berlin at the "Hochschule für Musik" until 1915, he returned to Budapest and at the age of 42 was appointed associate director of the National Hungarian Royal Liszt Ferenc Academy.
+After being a piano teacher in Berlin at the "Hochschule für Musik" until 1915, he returned to Budapest and at the age of 42 was appointed associate director of the National Hungarian Royal Liszt Ferenc Academy (Franz Liszt Academy).

 Young Ernst von Dohnányi